shanecav/horizon-redux/README.md

 ---

-### horizonRedux.addActionTaker(pattern, observableQuery, successHandler, errorHandler)
+### .addActionTaker(pattern, observableQuery, successHandler, errorHandler, type)

 Adds an actionTaker to horizonRedux's internal array.
 Every action that goes through horizonRedux's middleware will be matched against every added actionTaker.
 The actionTaker determines how to respond to matching actions with Horizon queries.

-Note that an actionTaker will run its query every time a matching action is dispatched.
-It's up to you to make sure you're not accidentally creating duplicate queries and subscribes.
+*Rather than calling this method directly, you can call `takeLatest(...)` or `takeEvery(...)`, which simply call `addActionTaker(...)` with the corresponding `type` argument injected automatically (see below).*

 #### Arguments:

 1. `pattern` - A string, array of strings, or function used to match against dispatched action's types.
     * If it's a string, matches if `pattern === action.type`
     * If it's an array of strings, matches if any elements of the array are strictly equal to `action.type`
     * If it's a function, matches if pattern(action) returns a truthy value
 2. `observableQuery` - A function that takes a Horizon client instance and an action, and returns a Horizon query.
 The query must be an "observable" type (`fetch()`, `watch()`, `store()`, `upsert()`, `insert()`, `replace()`, `update()`, `remove()`, or `removeAll()`).
 Do not call the `subscribe()` method on the query here - HorizonRedux takes care of that automatically.
-3. `successHandler` - A function that takes result (the result of the query), action (the action associated with that query) and the Redux store's dispatch method.
+3. `successHandler` (optional) - A function that takes result (the result of the query), action (the action associated with that query) and the Redux store's dispatch method.
 You can handle the successful query however you'd like - usually by dispatching another action with the results.
-4. `errorHandler` - A function that takes the error, action (the action associated with that query) and the Redux store's dispatch method.
+4. `errorHandler` (optional) - A function that takes the error, action (the action associated with that query) and the Redux store's dispatch method.
 You can handle an error scenario however you'd like.
+5. `type` (optional) - A string representing the type of actionTaker to add.
+Must be either `'takeEvery'` or `'takeLatest'` (defaults to `'takeEvery'` if omitted).
+This argument determines how the actionTaker manages its subscriptions when new matching actions are dispatched (only applicable if either the success or error handlers are provided):
+    * If `'takeEvery'`, the actionTaker will add an additional subscription every time a matching action is dispatched.
+    * If `'takeLatest'`, the actionTaker will replace the existing subscription (first calling its `unsubscribe()` method) with a new subscription every time a matching action is dispatched.
+Keep in mind that your success/error handlers will no longer fire after the old subscription has been unsubscribed.

 #### Returns: